Mayo Clinic Hospice is committed to providing hospice care in a homelike setting. The following services are provided:

 - Mayo Clinic Hospital, Saint Marys Campus (hospice room available)

 Respite inpatient care is available for family members in need of a break from their caregiving responsibilities.
 Respite care can be provided, on an occasional basis, for up to five consecutive days at any given time.

 Respite inpatient care can be provided at one of the contracted hospitals or nursing homes.

-Mayo Clinic Hospice offers bereavement support to families for up to one year after your loved one's death.
-Bereavement follow-up may include some or all of the following services:
+Mayo Clinic Hospice offers bereavement support from time of admission up to 13 months after your loved one's death.
+Bereavement services include:

 Healing Adventures Camp is offered by Mayo Clinic Hospice.
 This is a free, one-day camp for children and teens (ages 5 to 18) who have experienced the death of someone special in their lives.
 The camp is offered in the spring and fall of each year.